Disability Services Office

 Temporary impairments are not listed as disabilities under the Americans with Disabilities Act (ADA); however, every attempt is made to provide support and assistance to students who experience a temporary disability.
 Accommodations may include the use of a laptop, extended time on exams, use of the Eagle Transportation van service, or having swipe card access to the Government Documents Room in order to bypass the O'Neill Library stairs next to Maloney Hall.

 The Connors Family Learning Center (CFLC) extends a warm welcome to DSO students.
 All tests that you are not taking with your professor or class will be taking place at the CFLC.
-The Connors Family Learning Center requires students taking tests/exams at the CFLC to do the following:

 This page links to PDF files.
 Use this link to download Adobe Reader if needed.